From Theory to Practice: Exploring Long-Term Evaluation Outcomes by Linking to Administrative Data

 2019 – 2022

-This project will develop products intended to expand the use of administrative data in analyzing long-term outcomes of federal social program interventions.
-Deliverables will include a guide to assist researchers in linking program evaluation data to administrative data to examine long-term outcomes and a memo on the potential impacts of data linking on the quality, strength, and representativeness of such data when used for research purposes.
-Optional work would design and carry out analyses of long-term outcomes of selected employment-focused evaluations.
-This project follows on a prior project, Assessing Options to Evaluate Long-Term Outcomes Using Administrative Data: Identifying Targets of Opportunity, which assessed the feasibility of creating linked data resources for selected major social service evaluation studies focusing on employment.
+This project developed products intended to expand the use of administrative data in analyzing long-term outcomes of federal social program interventions.
+Deliverables include a guide to assist researchers in linking program evaluation data to administrative data to examine long-term outcomes and a memo on the potential impacts of data linking on the quality, strength, and representativeness of such data when used for research purposes.
+Optional work Also included are results of an analysis of long-term outcomes of from the Portland site of the National Evaluation of Welfare-to-Work Strategies.
+This project followed on a prior project, Assessing Options to Evaluate Long-Term Outcomes Using Administrative Data: Identifying Targets of Opportunity, which assessed the feasibility of creating linked data resources for selected major social service evaluation studies focusing on employment.

 MDRC is the contractor for this work